 STAMFORD, Conn., December 16, 2015—

-Over the past quarter, Gartner was given exclusive access to the operations and information systems of North Pole Inc. (NPI), to help it set a strategic path for improved information management and analytic capabilities.
+Over the past quarter, Gartner was again given exclusive access to the operations and information systems of North Pole Inc. (NPI), to help it set a strategic path for improved information management and analytic capabilities.
 For nearly two centuries NPI has struggled to support its growing operation and respond proactively to competitive pressures through the use of emerging technologies and best practices.

 “We do a jolly good job year after year,” claims NPI’s Founder and CEO, Santa Claus, “but I have really put the pressure on my IT management team to achieve better efficiencies and creatively use information to innovate.”

 As a long-time Gartner client, NPI has read about how other enterprises have selectively adopted information technologies, embraced new architectures and approaches, and acquired the necessary skills.
 “Now it’s our turn,” exclaimed NPI’s CIO Frederick Ellefsen.
-“We’ve heard a lot about the term ‘big data’ and the significant opportunities indicated by the confluence of mobile, cloud, social and information—Gartner’s Nexus of Forces— along with digital business best practices, so we didn’t want to be left out in the cold, so to speak.”
+“We’ve now fully embraced ‘big data’ and the significant opportunities indicated by the confluence of mobile, cloud, social and information—Gartner’s Nexus of Forces— along with digital business best practices, so we didn’t want to be left out in the cold, so to speak.”

 “This is a unique opportunity for Gartner to be exposed to the inner workings of one of the world’s most secretive yet successful enterprises,” said Peter Sondergaard, Gartner SVP Research.
 “We were pleased to be able to offer our services and insights to NPI.”

 Gartner’s review of NPI’s systems revealed an operation not too dissimilar to other distributors and some major retailers, but on a much larger scale.
 However due to NPI’s unique legal status it has no finance department, nor does it have sales or marketing functions.

 Santa’s Systems Portfolio